-The RHS Hampton Court Flower Show is held in the show-stopping grounds of Hampton Court Palace.
-Alongside its breathtaking Tudor and Baroque architecture, the 500-year old estate has 60 acres of garden and was once owned by Henry VIII.
+The RHS Hampton Court Palace Flower Show is held on the show-stopping grounds of Hampton Court Palace.
+Alongside its breathtaking Tudor and Baroque architecture, the 500-year-old estate has 60 acres of garden and was once owned by Henry VIII.

 Hampton Court Palace is situated 12 miles southwest of central London, in Surrey.

 What to expect at Hampton Court Palace Garden Festival 2022